Is it safe to feed lobster to dogs

 • For a large dog eating 2 cups of food per day, 2-4 tablespoons is an appropriate lobster portion size.

-To prevent gastric distress, serve lobster meat at separate mealtimes from your dog’s regular food rather than mixing together.
+To prevent gastric distress, serve lobster meat at separate mealtimes from your dog’s regular food rather than mixing it together.

 Of course, the exact amount suitable for your individual dog depends on your pup’s size, age, and overall health status.
-When in doubt, consult with your veterinarian.

 Spread the love